gatsbyjs/gatsby/docs/tutorial/using-multiple-themes-together.md

     │   ├── index.js //highlight-line
 ```

+`src/gatsby-plugin-theme-ui/index.js`
-And your component could look like this:
+and your component could look like this:

 ```javascript:title=index.js
 import merge from "deepmerge"